-Take a straw and place it at a bit of an angle (pointing in) near the end of one of your strips.
+4. Place a drinking straw at a bit of an angle (pointing in) near the end of one of your strips.
 Pinch the paper towel in place around the straw, and start twisting the straw, pinching the paper towel as you roll it up around the straw.

 This takes a bit of practice, but you’ll get the hang of it.

-When you get to the end of the second strip, wrap some tape around the bottom of your rose to secure it to the straw.
+6. When you get to the end of the second strip, pinch the base of the rose tight to the straw.

-To present your homemade roses to someone, cut your straws at staggered lengths to form a bouquet, and tie them with a ribbon or place them in a vase.
+To present your homemade roses to someone, cut your straws at various lengths to form a bouquet, and tie them with a ribbon or place them in a vase

 More Flower Crafts For Kids